darkotodoric/darkotodoric/README.md

 # Hi there, I am Darko :wave:

 I have more than 10 years of programming experience.
-During my career, I was mostly involved in working on big systems: optimization, performance, and good team organization.
+During my career, I was mostly involved in working on big systems: optimization, performance and good team organization.
 I worked for the biggest Serbian website for the sale of cars and for the biggest open-access publisher in the world.
 I am always open to learning new technologies and standards, improving technical and personal skills.
-More than a decade of experience in the cybersecurity field and am a conference speaker for OWASP on security topics.
+I have many years of experience in cyber security, so I was a speaker at the OWASP conference in Belgrade on the topic of security within web applications.

 #